-10 Annex C: Optional Requirements
+7.3 Annex C: Optional Requirements

-- The baseline requirements (those that must be performed by the TOE) are contained in the body of this cPP.
-Additionally, there are two other types of requirements specified in Annexes B and D. - The first type (in this Annex) is requirements that can be included in the ST, but do not have to be in order for a TOE to claim conformance to this cPP.
-The second type (in Annex B) is requirements based on selections in the body of the cPP: if certain selections are made, then additional requirements in that appendix will need to be included in the body of the ST (e.g., cryptographic protocols selected in a trusted channel requirement). - Annex D contains Objective Requirements.
-These are requirements that are not required at this time, but are likely to be moved into the main body of this document in the future. - No optional items have been identified at this time.
+- 917 The baseline requirements (those that must be performed by the TOE) are contained in the body of this PP. Additionally, there are three other types of requirements specified in Annexes B, C, and D. - Annex B contains requirements based on selections in the body of the PP. If certain selections are made, then specified requirements from Annex B must be included in the ST (e.g. cryptographic protocols selected in a trusted channel requirement). - 919 Annex C (this section) contains requirements that can be included in the ST, but need not be for a TOE to claim conformance with this PP. - Annex D contains Objective Requirements.
+These are requirements that are not required at this time, but are likely to be moved into the main body of this document in the future.